neurolibre/docs.neurolibre.org/source/FAQ.rst

 Can I use Dockerfile for my submission ?
 ::::::::::::::::::::::::::::::::::::::::
 As highlghted in our documentation, we don't recommend building with Dockerfiles.
-However if you don't have choice, you can check our section :doc:`SUBMISSION_STRUCTURE.html#environment-configuration-for-neurolibre, and more specifically `binder with Dockerfile instructions <https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html>`_.
+However if you don't have choice, you can check `our section <SUBMISSION_STRUCTURE.html#environment-configuration-for-neurolibre>`_, and more specifically `binder with Dockerfile instructions <https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html>`_.